The permanent closure of 70 Laura Ashley stores was announced yesterday. As a result, 721 employees are set to lose their jobs.

 — Laura Ashley (@LauraAshleyUK) March 23, 2020

-But, it was yesterday, in the statement above they announced the permanent closures of 70 stores.
+But, it was yesterday, in the statement shown above,that they announced the permanent closures of 70 stores.

-Laura Ashley retail admin staff member, Debbie Hanney, has spoken about how these closure are going to impact the employees losing their jobs.
+Debbie Hanney has worked in retail admin at the firm for two years.
+She has spoken about how these closure are going to impact the employees losing their jobs.

 They are not the only company taking a hit during this time.
 Carphone Warehouse announced that all 531 of their stores will be closing permanently with an expected 2,900 people made redundant.

 It is no surprise that the current pandemic will massively affect high street brands, with the announcement from Boris Johnson last night (23rd March), stating that shops selling “non essential goods” including clothes and electronics stores will be closed immediately.

 Laura Ashley will likely be the first of many permanent closures, as many companies are set to take a hit during this difficult time.